kagisearch/kagi-docs/docs/kagi/faq/faq.md

 ## Why do I get better results for local searches with Google?

-The reason is that Google knows where you are (since it tracks you across apps/devices), who you are and your past search history.
+Google often returns personalized results because it tracks your location, identity, and search history across apps and devices.
-When you search for 'dog and pony' Google may know it is the name of your local pub because you searched for it before, or recorded your location at that place through your phone, while Kagi does not so it shows you animal results instead.
+For example, a search for 'dog and pony' might return your local pub if you've searched for it before or if Google has recorded your presence there via your phone.
+Kagi, on the other hand, doesn't track this information and therefore returns more generic results, such as those related to animals.

 <a name="personal-account-for-work"></a>
 ## Can I use my personal account for work? {#personal-account-for-work}